jannis-baum/bachelor-thesis/thesis/chapters/3_2-implementation.md

 These descriptions are meant to speed up the user's process getting familiar with the interface and with PharMe's terminology.

+#### *Home* page group

-\bigskip \noindent Upon first opening the Annotation Interface, the user is presented with an overview of the status of the Annotation Server's external data, i.e. data from \gls{cpic} and \gls{drugbank}, on the *Home* page.
+Upon first opening the Annotation Interface, the user is presented with an overview of the status of the Annotation Server's external data, i.e. data from
+\gls{cpic} and \gls{drugbank}, on the *Home* page.
 This overview includes information on when the data has most recently been updated.
 The dates for these updates are retrieved from the Annotation Server through the Annotation Interface's \gls{api} and with the cache control technique stale-while-revalidate [@nottingham_http_2010].
 Using this technique, the dates are revalidated to be kept up-to-date with the Annotation Server in case changes occur.